openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         expression '!'
         ;

-An *ensure not-nullish expression* is a postfix expression with the operator '!'.
+An *ensure-not-nullish expression* is a postfix expression with the operator '!'.
-An *ensure not-nullish* expression in the expression *e!* checks whether *e* of the nullish type (see :ref:`Nullish Types`) evaluates to the *nullish* value.
+An *ensure-not-nullish expression* in the expression *e!* checks whether *e* of the nullish type (see :ref:`Nullish Types`) evaluates to the *nullish* value.

-If the result of the evaluation of *e* is not equal to *null* or *undefined*, then the result of *e!* is the outcome of the evaluation of *e*.
+If the result of the evaluation of *e* is:

+-  Not equal to *null* or *undefined*, then the result of *e!* is the outcome of the evaluation of *e*;
-If the result of the evaluation of *e* is equal to *null* or *undefined*, then the *NullPointerError* is thrown.
+-  Equal to *null* or *undefined*, then *NullPointerError* is thrown.

 A compile-time error occurs if *e* is not a nullish type.

-The type of *ensure not-nullish* expression is the non-nullish variant of the type of *e*.
+The type of *ensure-not-nullish* expression is the non-nullish variant of the type of *e*.

 .. index::
-   ensure not-nullish expression
+   ensure-not-nullish expression
    postfix
    prefix
    expression